Carbon flaw

 A carbon flaw is a blemish present within a diamond crystalline form of carbon, usually seen as a black spot.
 The blemish may be microscopic or visible to the naked eye.
 The spots are undesirable imperfections since they can be seen more easily than other flaws.
-It is worth noting that, while diamonds are composed of purely carbon, the black spot flaws could be other inclusions (foreign matter) such as olivine, garnet, pyrite, silica, calcite, and iron oxides.
+While diamonds are composed of purely carbon, the black spot flaws could be other inclusions (foreign matter) such as olivine, garnet, pyrite, silica, calcite, and iron oxides.

 Appearance

 Carbon flaws can come in many different appearances.
 They can range in size from specks so small they can barely be seen with the a magnifying glass to spots and clusters clearly visible to the naked eye.
 A carbon flaw can appear as a sharply defined spot or as an amorphous cloud, like a shadow in the stone.
 The appearance of a spot usually indicates an inclusion of uncrystallized carbon, but a cloudy carbon flaw is indicative of improper or irregular crystallization.
 Carbon flaws can also appear as small, fuzzy dots, somewhere between a speck and a cloud.
 Another common carbon flaw appears as a black shard or needle through the stone.

 These flaws are regarded as undesirable in any stone, though the appearance of carbon flaws is more notable in white stones.
 The presence of these flaws can severely impact the value of the stone, despite its carat weight.
 Most flaws that do not affect the clarity or brilliance of the diamond are usually seen as ugly and will drive buyers away from a stone.
 The flaws that affect brilliance make it difficult to sell a stone at any price.